|

 Delosperma cooperi has limited distribution from 4,000 to 6,000 feet in elevation from between Bloemfontein in Orange Freestate Province of South Africa and Maseru, the capital of independent nation of Lesotho.
 It is so showy in full bloom that it is commonly called Pink Carpet, though it is typically a more purple color as should not be confused in Southern California with the very common Rosea Ice Plant or Pink Ice Plant, Drosanthemum floribundum.
 The common name Purple Ice Plant also can lead to confusion with another more common ice plant in Southern California, the taller climbing Purple Trailing Iceplant, Lampranthus productus.
 Other common names include Hardy Ice Plant, Trailing Iceplant and Cooper’s Ice Plant.
 Unlike many other ice plants this species is not considered invasive and is recommended by The California Invasive Plant Council (Cal-IPC) as a recommended alternative plant to the invasive Hottentot fig (Carpobrotus edulis).
 The name for the genus comes from the Greek words 'delos' meaing "visible" and and 'sperma' meaing "seed" in reference to the seed capsules not having a membranes over the top so that the seed are exposed when the fruit capsules opens.
 The specific epithet honors the English botanist plant explorer Thomas Cooper, (1815-1913) who while employed by W.W.
 Saunders, studied and collected plants in the mid to late 1800's in Zulu territory and in the Drakensberg Mountains of eastern South Africa.
 Many plants are named after Cooper, including taxa in the genera Streptocarpus, Drimia, Ledebouria, Adromischus, Crassula, Chlorophytum, Delosperma, Cyathea, Aloe, Sutera, Orbea, Wahlenbergia, Tritonia, Dierama, Moraea, Ranunculus, Asclepias, Disa, Helichrysum, Euphorbia and Haworthia.
 We have grown this nice groundcover since 2016.

-The information about Delosperma cooperi that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
-We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
-We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.
+The information displayed on this page about Delosperma cooperi is based on the research we have conducted about it in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about this plant as it grows in the nursery gardens and other gardens visited, as well how the crops of this plant have performed in the containers in our nursery field.
+We will also incorporate comments that we have received from others and welcome hearing from anyone with information about this plant, particularly if it includes cultural information that will aid others to better grow it.

 |